FireEmblemUniverse/scratch/tutorials/how-to-decomp/intro.md

 strongly recommended.
 You do **not** need to have looked at the decomp before or have any familiarity with its structure.

-In the interest of not just dumping advice in a vacuum, I've also intended to include a few case studies where I was using the decomp myself, with as much of my scratch work, false starts and dead ends included as I can remember.
+In the interest of not just dumping advice in a vacuum, I've also made sure to include some case studies where I was using the decomp myself, with as much of my scratch work, false starts and dead ends included as I can remember.